saikiranbv/AIMLApplication2/README.md

 Observation on Ridge Regression Models - The set 3 has better Train and Test MSE values as well as R2 scores

+The lasso hyperparameter is 1

+# The Ridge regression model with polynomial degree = 4 and alpha = 1 has the best accuracy for both Training and test sets

+# Here the finding from the data analysis and model
+1. The Age of the car and Odometer Reading have the maximum influence.
+Both imact the price negatively
+2. Cylinders, Transmission and model have some influence on the price
+3. The Ridge regression model with polynomial degree = 4 and alpha = 1 is the best fit for predicting the Used car sale price